 The number of Americans now at risk from alcohol-related health problems is a public health crisis that may be set to outpace the opioid epidemic. creating the rise of the newly coined alcoholism epidemic.

 What is the Alcoholism Epidemic?

 It is now estimated that 1 in 8 people struggle with alcoholism.
 This percentage is quite higher than in the past and experts are wondering why alcoholism is on the rise.
-One suggestion that was noted in the article is that alcohol is easier to access than ever before.
+One possible reason for this is that alcohol is easier to access than ever before.
 Meanwhile, recovery and treatment centers are expensive and sometimes difficult to join.
 This is why there is now what is considered to be an alcoholism epidemic in the United States, even as recovery centers are adapting to more accessible treatment options through the use of technology.

 For example, “‘the price of alcohol has fallen sharply over recent decades, and that is the most compelling explanation for why the population is drinking more … Even the heaviest drinkers respond to changes in the cost of alcohol.’
 Others have argued that the problem is deeper than that, pointing, perhaps, to increases in social isolation and economic troubles.”
 In other words, a myriad of social and economic causes are being linked to the formation of the alcoholism epidemic.

 Most People Who Drink Excessively Are Not Alcoholics